zgompert/LycAdmixMosaic/README.md

 $pm->wait_all_children;
 ```

-Then I extracted the allele depths from the filtered vcf files,
+Next, I extracted the allele depths (count of each allele for each SNP) from the filtered vcf files.
+This script also drops INDELS and multiallelic data.

 ```bash
 #!/usr/bin/bash